ppd598ba36.jpg

 On the 31st of March, 1887, Mr. Pillow was united in marriage to Miss Alice Hensley, a daughter of Henry C. Hensley, who was a prominent and well known merchant of Nashville, Tennessee, and also one of the officials of the Nashville Trust Company.
 Mr. and Mrs. Pillow became the parents of two children: Henry H., who was born July 29, 1890, and died February 5, 1892; and Rachael, who was born June 26, 1895, and passed away February 25, 1897.
 Mrs. Pillow resides at No. 1711 Broad street in Nashville and is prominent in the club and social circles of the city.
 Mr. Pillow and his family were members of the Presbyterian church and in that faith he passed away, his death occurring June 8, 1904, after which his remains were laid to rest in Mount Olivet cemetery.
 His entire life was passed in this state and the capability which he displayed in the practice of his profession and the sterling qualities which he manifested in connection with the legislative interests of the commonwealth gave him high standing and won for him deserved honor as a representative resident of Tennessee.

 Ernest married (1) Kate.
 They had the following children: Wesley P. PILLOW was born about 1879.
+I can’t find anything else on Wesley.
+Perhaps he died young, did the other two children of Ernest Pillow?

 Ernest also married (2) Alice HENSLEY.
 He married Alice HENSLEY 31 Mar 1887.
 She was born 29 Sep 1861, and died 30 Nov 1929.
 She was buried in Mt.
 Olivet Cem., Section 6, Nashville, Davidson Co., Tennessee.
-They had the following children: Henry Hensley (died a child) PILLOW was born 29 Jul 1890.
-He died 5 Feb 1892.; Rachel H. (died a child) PILLOW was born 26 Jun 1895.
+They had the following children: Henry Hensley PILLOW (died a child) was born 29 Jul 1890.
+He died 5 Feb 1892.; Rachel H. PILLOW (died a child) was born 26 Jun 1895.
 She died 25 Feb 1897.

 8) Maj.
 Abner Pillow was born 23 Jan 1784 in Rockingham County, NC.
 Abner Pillow surveyed, owned and developed land across Middle and West Tennessee after serving as a major in the War of 1812.
 He is in the War of 1812 records as having served in Robert’s Brigade, West Tennessee Militia, as a lieutenant.
 He married married Mary S. Thomas, on 31 Mar 1808 in Nashville, TN, Portia’s sister.
 Mary was born 20 Jul 1788 in Cumberland County, VA; died ca 1828 in Maury County, TN.